NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-Compliance.markdown

 * [Backups]({% link _publications/ProtectingYourCompany.markdown %}#data-backups)

 ## Personal data protection
-Any file or database created must comply with the General Data Protection Regulation (GDPR).
-The same applies to processing involving both newly created data and pre-existing data.
-(SMEs: see [Unauthorised processing of personal data – Employee monitoring]({% link _knowhow/bestpractices/SecurityMeasures4SME-LegalAspects.markdown %}#unauthorised-processing-of-personal-data--employee-monitoring))
+Any files or databases created must comply with the General Data Protection Regulation (GDPR).
+The same applies to processing both newly created and pre-existing data (SMEs: see [Unauthorised processing of personal data – Employee monitoring]({% link _knowhow/bestpractices/SecurityMeasures4SME-LegalAspects.markdown %}#unauthorised-processing-of-personal-data--employee-monitoring)).

-In order to work within the confines of the laws, the IT manager and the legal manager, having obtained the applicable texts from the [National Commission for Data Protection](https://cnpd.public.lu/en.html) (hereinafter the *Commission*) ensure the adequacy of the structure, notably in the following areas:
+In order to work within the confines of the laws, the IT manager and the legal manager, having obtained the applicable texts from the [National Commission for Data Protection](https://cnpd.public.lu/en.html) (hereinafter the *Commission*) ensure the adequacy of the structure in the following areas:

 * declaration of data and processing to the Commission;
 * obtaining authorisation from the Commission whenever necessary;